Construction Insurance (December 1999)

 A team of these specialists from all sides of the construction insurance process, including underwriters and brokers, loss adjusters and engineers, lawyers and risk consultants have come together to produce the definitive guide to the subject.

-The result is the latest Insurance Institute of London Research Study report, which is the most authoritative work available on the subject.
+The result is this Insurance Institute of London Research Study report, which is the most authoritative work available on the subject.
 The report considers risks on every type of project, together with their allocation between the parties under the main contract forms and the underwriting process.
-The intricacies of contract works insurance are explained, as are construction related public liability issues and the complexity of arranging cover and handling losses in respect of delay in project completion.
+The intricacies of contract works insurance are explained, as are construction-related public liability issues and the complexity of arranging cover and handling losses in respect of delay in project completion.

 This comprehensive work is invaluable both for those new to the subject seeking guidance on key issues, and as a work of reference for the experienced practitioner.
 The exceptionally low price of the report is to encourage insurance education, particularly for our younger members.